zveinn/dplz/README.md

 ```

 # Defining scripts
-This is a basic script, it will contain some variables and some commands to execute.
+This is a basic script, it will contain some variables and commands to execute.
 There are three types of commands:
 1. Run - Only runs a commands on the server
-2. File - Copies a file AS IS to the server ( follows SCP syntax )
+2. File - Copies a file AS IS to the server (follows SCP syntax)
-3. Template - Copies a file AND replaces variables ( follows SCP syntax )
+3. Template - Copies a file AND replaces variables (follows SCP syntax)

 ```json
 {